NoSQL Databases

 Explanation:

-Firebase Firestore is a NoSQL database where data is stored in documents and collections, and the schema can be more flexible.
+Firebase Firestore is a NoSQL database where data is stored in documents and collections with flexible schema.

 Collection: Users